Introduction

 Sales

-Also around the same year, I built the first version of a tool that would end up becoming my business.
-The tool was an inventory management system for hobby stores, with automated pricing as the killer feature.
-You can understand that for a random Greek 20 year old with a goatee to walk into a business in France or Poland and try to sell magic software that would autoprice hundreds of thousands of inventory items… that was a tough sell.
+You can understand that for this random Greek 20 year old with a goatee to walk into a business in France or Poland and try to sell magic software that would autoprice hundreds of thousands of inventory items… that was a tough sell.
 So I learned to sell.

 Own work, promotional brochure, circa 2017

-I don’t claim to be an expert salesman but I was moderately successful.
+I don’t claim to be an expert salesman, but I was moderately successful.
 The most important sales skills I learned was “empathetic perception”.
 This is the ability to know what the people in the room see when they look at me, what they want, and tell them how my proposal can help them get it, if it can.
-I know this sounds a bit vague and I don’t want to bore you with stories that may feel far away.
-So here’s an example of this empathetic perception, applied on a work meeting I attended in 2023:
+Understand the system they are in, and help them succeed.

 (Source: Bill Branson (Photographer), Public domain, via Wikimedia Commons)